manijulius/moist-ODT/README.md

 # Contributions
 * **Kamal Chandrakar** (v1.0.0) modified the ODT model code to include water vapor as another scalar in addition to temperature.
 This includes adding required state variables, initial and boundary conditions, outputs for water vapor/supersaturation, and water vapor effects on turbulence via buoyancy.
 * **Mani Rajagopal** (v2.0.0) modified the moist-ODT code  from Kamal Chandrakar to output eddy information, scalar probability distribution, covariances, and evolution of domain statistics.
-Also included is code for input and output to the respective folders, as well as a random initial perturbation seed (as command line argument) to run ensembles of experiments.
+Also included is code for input and output to the respective folders, as well as a random initial perturbation seed (as command line argument) to run ensemble of experiments.

 # References
 Chandrakar, K. K., Cantrell, W., Krueger, S., Shaw, R. A., & Wunsch, S. (2020).
 Supersaturation fluctuations in moist turbulent Rayleigh–Bénard convection: A two-scalar transport problem.
 Journal of Fluid Mechanics, 884, A19.